Estrogen dominance is a condition where there is an overload of estrogen that occurs as a result of…

 Estrogen Dominance Symptoms

-- Breast tenderness, edema (fluid retention), irregular cycles, heavy periods, and other PMS symptoms
+- PMS, breast tenderness, edema (fluid retention), breast lumps. irregular cycles, heavy periods, and other PMS symptoms

 - Aromitization.
 Aromatase is an enzyme that converts testosterone to estrogen.
-Heavy alcohol use, insulin resistance, adrenal dysfunction, high cortisol, eating too many carbs, and chronic low-level inflammation upregulate aromatase.
+Heavy alcohol use, insulin resistance, adrenal dysfunction, high cortisol, eating too many carbs, and chronic low-level inflammation and environmental endocrine-disrupting chemicals upregulate aromatase.

 - Mood disorders, depression, anxiety